 OWNED – A New Player / OWNED – Um novo jogador (2011) – an interactive novel published by 7Letras (Brazil)

-An adult choose-your-own-adventure book both in the tradition of Cortázar’s La Rayuela and Steve Jackson’s Fighting Fantasy books.
+An adult interactive fiction book both in the tradition of Cortázar’s La Rayuela and Steve Jackson’s Fighting Fantasy books.
 André is a big video game fan.
-As a self-employed computer technician, he starts working for a small company comprised only of beautiful women – with very different personalities and backgrounds!
-There’s the academic, the party girl, the aspiring writer, the gamer… By making André’s choices for him, you must help him in courting at least one of the girls and in finding out a bit about your (his) self.
-Do you want to be a horrible person or do you want to do everything by the book?
+As a self-employed computer technician, he starts working for a small company comprised only of beautiful women – who have very different personalities and backgrounds!
+There’s the grad student, the party girl, the aspiring writer, the gamer… By making André’s choices on his behalf, you must help him in courting (at least) one of the girls and in finding out a bit about your (his) self.
+Do you want to be a horrible person or do you want to toe the line?
 See where this will get you!
 Very meta, occasionally sexy and frequently funny.
 Can be made into an app or website – and has!
 Check out the free Brazilian version of this interactive book at novojogador.com.br.

 A short excerpt: